 What else can I tell you about myself?

-For fourteen years I taught English as a Second Language to adult immigrants.
+I taught English as a Second Language to adult immigrants for many years.
 The acquisition of language is empowering, and I enjoyed watching my students grow as they mastered our difficult English tongue.

-My love of reading and writing has led me to yet another career.
-I recently earned my Masters in Library and Information Science and have become a librarian.
-I’ve always spent a great deal of time in libraries, both to research my books and to find books to read for pleasure.
-I can think of no better place to spend time.
-I love being able to help library patrons find what they need, whether it's a book, a movie, or one very specific and obscure bit of information.
+My love of books and libraries led me to yet another career as a librarian.
+I love being able to help library patrons find what they need, whether it's a book, a movie, an image, or some very specific and obscure bit of information.

 I enjoy speaking at schools, libraries and conferences about the joys and challenges of the writing process.

-Oh, and I have one dog and one cat.
+Oh, and I have one dog and two cats.

 In my imagination, I also have horses and cows, rabbits, goats and parrots.
-In my imagination, I swim with sea turtles and dolphins.
-In my imagination, I can fly like a bird.
+In my imagination, I swim with sea turtles and fly with ravens.
 In my imagination, I'm a foot taller and play a mean game of basketball.
 And with my imagination, I can make up new stories, write new books.
 Isn't imagination wonderful?